dasarpai/old.dasarpai.github.io/_booksummary/2024-04-10-How-To-Develop-The-Leader-Within-You-by-John-Maxwell.md

 ---
 id: 7510

-title: Book Summary: How To Develop The Leader Within You by John Maxwell
+title: "Book Summary: How To Develop The Leader Within You by John Maxwell"
 date: "2024-04-10T08:33:00+05:30"
 permalink: /booksummary/How-To-Develop-The-Leader-Within-You-by-John-Maxwell
 tags: [Book Summary]